suffolklibraries/lgc/content/collections/events/blank-page-beccles-08-04.md

 town: Beccles
 postcode: 'NR34 9TB'
 featured_image: offthepressimages/new_resized_images/Teen.png
-attendance_information: '- Ages 10 - 16'
+attendance_information: 'ages 10 - 16'
 content_area:
   -
-    type: heading
+    type: paragraph
     attrs:
-      level: 3
+      textAlign: left
     content:
       -
         type: text
-        text: 'What to expect'
+        text: 'Join writer and performer Poppy Stevens for this creative workshop for 10-16 year olds at Beccles Library.
+This workshop will equip you with the skills to harness your creativity and get started!
+No previous writing experience necessary.
+Poppy’s workshop is brought to you as part of '
       -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Blank Page activities give 10-16 year olds the chance to express their creativity through a range of mediums.
-Each activity day will run from 9.45AM to 3.30PM and will include a free lunch. '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "You can book onto as many workshops as you'd like – all workshops are designed to offer something different."
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Blank Page workshops are taking place in libraries across Suffolk.
-Visit the ' -
         type: text
         marks: